 ONLINE TICKET SALES – BY PURCHASING A TICKET IN ADVANCE, YOU CAN ENSURE YOUR ADMISSION TO THE NATIONAL MUSEUM OF FINLAND AT YOUR PREFERRED TIME

-Entrance tickets to the National Museum will be available for purchase in advance from the online shop until the end of August.
+Entrance tickets to the National Museum will be available for purchase in advance from the online shop.
 Purchasing tickets in advance is the only way to ensure you will be able to visit the museum at your preferred time.
 Tickets can be purchased well in advance or even on the same day.
 A maximum of nine tickets may be purchased in one go.
 Museum Card holders and others who are entitled to free entry may reserve their entry slot in advance.
 Ticket prices are the same online as they are when tickets are purchased in person.
 Purchasing a ticket does not require registration.
 Click here to purchase entrance tickets online.
 Once you have made your purchase, you will receive a confirmation message, which includes additional instructions for your arrival at the museum.

 There is a set daily quota for tickets purchased online and in person.
 The majority of the National Museum’s ticket quota is sold in advance.
 If there are any tickets left, they can also be purchased at the National Museum in person.

 Museum guests are offered the opportunity to sanitize their hands, especially near the entrances and at ticket counters, but also at other points.
 Some of the National Museum’s touchscreens might not be in use for the time being.
 The content of audio tours is always available for listening through your own mobile phone device, so we recommend bringing headphones with you.

 The National Museum may restrict access to spaces where safe use cannot be ensured.
 Some facilities and exhibitions in the National Museum may have a specific direction for moving around, as indicated by signs.